schrulnz/robofriends/README.md

 https://www.udemy.com/course/the-complete-web-developer-zero-to-mastery/

+## Basic Setup

+You need npm to be installed on your system: https://www.npmjs.com/get-npm

+In the project directory, run:
+### `npm install`

 ## For a local build:

-Use this in package.json:
+Set your homepage in package.json:
 ### `"homepage": ".",`

 In the project directory, run:
 ### `npm run build`
-You can now open the index.html file in the build folder.
+You can now open the index.html file in the build folder and have a look at the app.

 ## E.g. for deploying to this github page:

-Use this in package.json:
+Set your homepage in package.json:
 ### `"homepage": "https://schrulnz.github.io/robofriends/",`

 In the project directory, run: